raypp2/Apollo-Home-Control/README.md

 ## 🎛️ Capabilities & Features

 ![1 Alexa devices > 2 Smart Home Skills API > 3 AWS Lambda > 4 AWS SQS Queue > 5 Apollo Home Control](documentation/images/voiceDiagram.jpeg)

 ### Alexa Voice Control

+> [!IMPORTANT]
+> Deploy [Apollo Alexa Skill](https://github.com/raypp2/Apollo-Alexa-Skill) application for voice control via Alexa.

-This is the primary mechanism of controlling my smart home.
+Voice is the primary mechanism of controlling my smart home.
 With the exception of room specific hardware switches (i.e. light switches), voice offers a better UX for both owners and guests than almost any other approach.

 I remember the days of universal remotes where having to look through dozens of buttons and sequences could make if difficult to perform even the most simple tasks.
 The best interface is no interface.
 Short of telepathy, voice is the most intuitive and fast control surface.